Head of Composition and Music Technology

 Area of WorkComponent Leader for The Fourth Plinth

 Dominic Murcott is a composer, percussionist, curator and educator based in London.
 Much of his work combines acoustic instruments with computer work and other media.
-He has a continuing interest in work that is personalised for specific performers and has created acoustic/electronic pieces for trumpeter Noel Langley, percussionist Joby Burgess, clarinetist Joan Enric Lluna, harpist Sioned Williams and the Elysian String Quartet among many others.
+He has a continuing interest in work that is personalised for specific performers and has created acoustic/electronic pieces for trumpeter Noel Langley, percussionist Joby Burgess, clarinettist Joan Enric Lluna, harpist Sioned Williams and the Elysian String Quartet, among many others.

 2013 marked the tenth anniversary of his becoming Head of Composition at Trinity Laban Conservatoire of Music and Dance.
-The Composition Department has become renown for its inventive 'fine arts' approach to music making and the integration of traditional and sonic arts within the curriculum.
+The Composition Department has become renowned for its inventive 'fine arts' approach to music-making and the integration of traditional and sonic arts within the curriculum.

-He has taken an unusual path to his current position, starting out as a self taught musician, his early career included playing drums with no-wave pioneers Blurt and composing for the highly successful V-Tol Dance Company throughout their ten-year history.
-Changing from drums to vibraphone he became a member of art-pop band The High Llamas and has played on records by many influential artists including Stereolab and Pavement.
-His PhD is from Goldsmiths College, University of London and explores the relationship between computers, performers and film as well as devising methods of live score generation.
+Dominic has taken an unusual path to his current position; starting out as a self-taught musician, his early career included playing drums with no-wave pioneers Blurt and composing for the highly successful V-Tol Dance Company throughout their ten-year history.
+Changing from drums to vibraphone, he became a member of art-pop band The High Llamas and has played on records by many influential artists including Stereolab and Pavement.
+His PhD is from Goldsmiths, University of London and explores the relationship between computers, performers and film as well as devising methods of live score generation.

 Qualifications/ Educational Background